-Elementary training in the melodic, harmonic, and rhythmic elements of music.
-Terminology and musical examples will be presented in analytical, compositional, perceptual, critical, and performing contexts.
+A practical and theoretical introduction to musical rudiments and musicianship, including scales, keys, chord construction, meter and rhythm, solfège, aural recognition of intervals and triad qualities, melodic dictation, and two-part harmonic dictation.
+Terminology and musical examples will be presented in analytical, compositional, and performing contexts.
+Prospective music majors should take MUSC 139 in the same semester as MUSC 189.
 Prerequisites: An ability to read music fluently.
 Credits: 3(3-0) Offered every fall